ControlThings/wish-c99/README.md

 ```
 ## Install
 This binary can be executed wherever, make sure the executable permissions are set ``chmod u+x``.
-*It will also require write access to the same folder, where it will store config files.*
+**It will also require write access to the same folder, it will store config files and a keystore.**

 ## Usage
 ```